PVanHuy/base_bloc/README.md

 ## Running the Project

-1. Connect a device or start an emulator.
+1. Connect a device or start an emulator/simulator.

 2. Run the project: